 Unfortunately, these Isalo National Park animals did not get along.
 Indeed, lemur subspecies do not intermingle and when a brown lemur approached the group of ring tailed lemurs there was an altercation.

 The 2 groups of Isalo National Park animals were both very approachable and we were able to get some great Madagascar animal pictures.
 The lemur subspecies are also very sociable within their own groups and they tend to cuddle up when they are cold.

 We hiked through the entrance of maky canyon and made our way through the narrow gorge until we reached the waterfall at the end.

-Spending the day in the park made a great adventure in our opinion.
-Additionally, the Isalo National Park animals created some great photo opportunities and likewise for maky canyon.
+Spending the day at Isalo made a great adventure in our opinion.
+Additionally, the Isalo National Park animals created some great photo opportunities and likewise for Maky Canyon.
 However, the day was not yet over.
 We left the park and now returned to our lodge.

-The Isalo National Park hiking opportunities were fairly limited due to the fact that there were established trails and compulsory guide service.
+The hiking opportunities in the park were fairly limited due to the fact that there were established trails and compulsory guide service.
 However, this is necessary for preservation and important for posterity.
-Although there were some good hiking opportunities located right near the lodge.
-Just ask at the front desk and they will point out the trail for you.
-It is possible other Isalo National Park hotels offer these types of opportunities but the landscape near Isalo Rock Lodge is the best!

 The sun had set on our trip to Isalo and I was putting my girlfriend on a plane home (permanently) and traveling to Fort Dauphin.
 Indeed, it was time to pursue the real reason why I came to Madagascar – surfing.